CS5001-khoury/hw08/README.md

 👉🏽 **TASK**: Write save_movies, and associated tests

 In star_app_loader, find the save_movies function.
-Your goal is to write to the filename provided every movie + rating, seperated by commas.
+Your goal is to write to the filename provided every movie + rating, separated by commas.
 For example, if your movies list looked like the following

 ```python
 movies = [